 4. Go to those beaches you need to make an effort to find and get to!

-A friendly owner of a family-run hotel or your Airbnb is sure to provide you with tips about great small beaches nearby.
+A friendly owner of a family-run hotel or your vacation rental is sure to provide you with tips about great small beaches nearby.
 Many great beaches on Crete are still unknown to tourists!

 5. Avoid the main season to discover the best of Crete!